al3v/Amazon-Linux-on-VMware-Workstation/README.md

     ```

 #### b.
 Generate the `seed.iso` File:

-We need the `seed.iso` because Amazon Linux is set up to use SSH keys for login by default, which means you can’t log in with a password right away.
-By adding a user-data file inside the seed.iso, we can change this during the boot process—letting us set a password and enable password-based login, making it easier to access the system without needing SSH keys.

 To generate the seed.iso file, run the following command:
 ```bash
 genisoimage -output seed.iso -volid cidata -joliet -rock user-data meta-data